 11) Ergonomics can Boost the Bottom-Line

-One of the often overlooked benefits that ergonomics can provide to any business, is the positive effect it can have on the profitability of the business.
+One of the often-overlooked benefits that ergonomics can provide to any business, is the positive effect it can have on the profitability of the business.

 In the current competitive business climate, companies and management are very conscious of cost savings and the taking of well-informed business decisions.
 In this process, management tends to place a lower emphasis on the influence of the work environment, on the health, safety, and morale of the workers.

-Using ergonomics in the workplace to ensure that workers’ health and safety are improved, tends to have a positive effect on the bottom line, with the reduction in the company’s cost, which can be attributed to improved productivity, higher quality of work, less training expenses, and generally improved labour relations.
+Using ergonomics in the workplace to ensure that workers’ health and safety are improved, tends to have a positive effect on the bottom line, with the reduction in the company’s cost, which can be attributed to improved productivity, higher quality of work, less training expenses, and generally improved labor relations.

 The inclusion of ergonomics into the workplace also ensures retention of trained and skilled workers for much longer periods, which coupled with all the other benefits mentioned, makes any business more profitable.